jessefischer/arptesselator/README.md

 # Arptesselator

 Work-in-progress.
-A novel pattern sequencer / arpeggiator using the ToneJS library, with ability to randomly mutate over time.
+A pattern sequencer / arpeggiator created using the ToneJS library, with ability to randomly mutate over time.